shader-slang/spec/specification/statements.md

 Block Statement [stmt.block]
 ---------------

-A <dfn>block statement</dfn> executes each of its constituent statements in order.
+A **block statement** executes each of its constituent statements in order.

 ```.syntax
 BlockStatement :